vitaly-t/connection-string/README.md

 ```

 For any parameter within `params`, if the value is not a string, it will be converted into a JSON
-string first, and then URL-encrypted.
+string first, and then URL-encoded.

 [WiKi Pages]:https://github.com/vitaly-t/connection-string/wiki
 [Optional Format]:https://github.com/vitaly-t/connection-string/wiki#optional-format